Graduate Certificate in Information Technology Management

 The certificate will enable students to:

-- earn to assess information needs at different levels and functional areas of an organization and to create IT architecture that aligns with the business operating model and strategy
+- learn to assess information needs at different levels and functional areas of an organization and to create IT architecture that aligns with the business operating model and strategy

 - expand knowledge of goals, functions, infrastructure, and operations of the IT domain in an organization